Living in a Shared Building

 Residents doing general and supermarket online shopping must indicate on all order forms that delivery vans go round to the side car park and drivers use the intercom by the side door.
 No online deliveries should come through the main entrance using the passenger lifts.
 It is the responsibility of each resident to ensure that the delivery companies they employ follow this rule.

 There are spaces at the side of the building accessed via the deliveries entrance, and in the larger car park to the rear of the building, accessed via a set of electronic gates off Hornsey Lane Gardens.
-Fobs for these gates are available from the Manager, at a charge.
+Fobs for these gates are available from the management, at a charge.

 Always use the designated parking spaces, and respect the disabled, parent & child, short stay and loading designations.
 Incorrectly parked vehicles or those not displaying a valid permit may be served with penalty charge notices.